wp-plugins/tags-all-in-one/readme.txt

 1. Upload plugin either via the your's Wordpress installation, or by uploading to the /wp-content/plugins/ by FTP client
 2. Install the plugin through the 'Plugins' menu in WordPress.
-3. Activate Woocommerce Product Flexslide all in one in the "Plugins" using the "Activate" link.
+3. Activate "Tags all in one" in the "Plugins" using the "Activate" link.

 == Frequently Asked Questions ==
 If you've got any questions, don't hesitate to ask.